 Task: Take out all of your shirts, and make a pile of all of the tops with discoloration at the armpits.

 Any discoloration should be pulled out, even if it’s not omg-how-much-do-I-actually-sweat discolored yet.

 Why wait for discolorations to become really noticeable?

 These steps to maintain a capsule wardrobe are just that – maintenance.
-Maintaining the quality of your wardrobe will keep at bay the feeling of dissatisfied with your clothes, and the urge toss them and go shopping.
+Maintaining the quality of your wardrobe will keep at bay the feeling of dissatisfaction with your clothes, and the urge to toss them and go shopping.